ohnogaurav/YTAudioDownloader/README.md

 ````bash
 cd YTAudioDownloader
 ````
-3. Install the required packages (if not already installed):
+3. Install the Required packages (if not already installed):
 ````bash
 pip install yt-dlp
 ````